 FirstGlance can make a presentation-ready animation of any molecular view with just a few mouse clicks.
 Here is how to do that.
 Here are examples of such animations in Google Slides.
-These easily-made animations simply rock or spin.
-To capture more complex movements, see the Video Capture Instructions.

 This Kit is provided in case the animation-maker built into FirstGlance does not do what you want.
 Sometimes the built-in mechanism fails to work.
-Also, if you want a full 360° spin (rather than rocking), the built-in mechanism is limited to a rather small size, which may get blurry when you put it in a slide and enlarge it.
+Also, if you want a full 360° spin (rather than rocking), the built-in mechanism is limited to a rather small size, which gets blurry when you put it in a slide and enlarge it.
 This Kit can make larger, sharper animations.